HanaChew/CarND-Term1Projects/P3-TrafficSignClassifier/README.md

 ## Project: Build a Traffic Sign Recognition Program
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

+Files required for Submission
+---
+`Traffic_Sign_Classifier.ipynb` - the Ipython notebook with the code `Traffic_Sign_Classifier.html` -  the code exported as an html file `report.pdf` - a writeup report either as a markdown or pdf file

 Overview
 ---
 In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
 You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.